How Aperture grants work

 - Additive and allow-only.
 Each grant only adds access.
 There is no deny rule.
 A user's effective access is the union of every grant whose

 srcmatches their identity.
-To take access away, you remove or narrow the grants that provide it rather than writing a rule that subtracts it.
+To take access away, narrow or remove the grants that provide it.
+You cannot subtract it with a rule.

-If you are coming from Tailscale network ACLs, this is the key difference to internalize: there is no deny in grants.
+If you are coming from the tailnet policy file, this is the key difference: there is no deny in grants.
 You express policy entirely through what you allow.

 Anatomy of a grant